Torsional Carroll Gravity: Introduction

 In this letter, we fill this gap by constructing the first three-dimensional Carrollian gravity theory that simultaneously exhibits non-vanishing torsion and curvature.
 Starting from the relativistic Mielke-Baekler (MB) model \cite{Mielke:1991nn, Baekler:1992ab}, a topological gravity theory that naturally incorporates torsion, we perform its ultra-relativistic contraction to obtain a Carrollian Mielke-Baekler (C-MB) theory in the CS formulation.
 The resulting C-MB model features non-zero temporal Carroll torsion, temporal curvature, and spatial curvature, thereby providing the most general and structurally complete Carrollian gravity theory to date.
-We further show that diverse known ultra-relativistic gravity models arise as specific limits of our construction, revealing its unifying character.
+We further show that diverse known ultra-relativistic gravity models arise as specific limits of our construction, revealing its unifying character, and discuss some relevant physical implications of our C-MB theory on null hypersurfaces and boundary dynamics.
 This work places torsional Carroll gravity on solid geometric foundations and opens a new arena for exploring torsional effects in non-Lorentzian geometry and ultra-relativistic gravitational dynamics.